 WITH EXTRA, YOU RECEIVE:

-- Direct connection to your favorite print labs
+- Direct connection with your favorite print labs.

-We mentioned this a bit in the sections above, but properly retouching skin tones is an important part of photo editing to master.
-Different circumstances can create the need, or the request from your clients, to retouch skin tones from your original photographs.
+We mentioned it before, and we’d like to say it again.
+Learning to properly retouching skin tones is an important part of photo editing.
+Different circumstances can create the need for skin retouching; sometimes even clients may request you to retouch skin tones, asking for some changes from your original photographs.

 These can range from fixing small blemishes on the skin to addressing color issues created by natural or artificial lighting or shadows.
 The type of skin retouching you perform will depend on the specific issue you are addressing.
 As well as correcting overall image color issues that influence skin tones, you may also want to address specific skin issues.
 These skin concerns could be blemishes, red spots, or other more detailed issues.
 Properly retouching skin in these cases will require a different set of tools.

 With several options of how to edit wedding photos for your style, there are also artistic edits you may want to use.
 Artistic edits are ones that are not a part of the basic color correction adjustments.
 They are edits that may be specifically requested by clients.
-Every photographer differs, as will their choices for which images receive artistic edits.
+Every photographer has a unique style, as do their choices for which images receive artistic edits.

 Artistic edits can elevate the appearance of your photos and help them stand out.
-Some of the edits that would be considered “artistic” are ones such as vignetting, dodging and burning, adding bokeh, and more.
+Some of the edits that would be considered “artistic” include vignetting, dodging and burning, adding bokeh, and more.
 Depending on your photography style, these edits may happen on just a select number of images or a majority of them.
 Here are a few scenarios that can go wrong with artistic edits.

 Think about blurring.
-Blurring is a common artistic edit you may make to enhance your images.
+Blurring is a common artistic edit you may want to do to add a sense of drama to your images.
 When blurring in Lightroom, you can choose the degree of sharpness you want.
 Many photographers choose to heavily blur a photo’s background to make the focal points stand out more drastically.

 Depending on whether you use Lightroom or Photoshop, the techniques differ slightly for blurring.
 Say, for example, you decide to use Photoshop and want to blur the background.
-What happens if you remove the subjects from the photo, take the steps to blur the background, and place the subjects back in – but you missed a step.
-If any of the steps are done incorrectly, it can make your subjects stand out.
-And, the way they stand out is not desirable.
-So, can create an undesired effect for your wedding photos.
+What happens if you remove the subjects from the photo, take the steps to blur the background, and place the subjects back in - but you missed a step.
+If any of the steps are done incorrectly, it can separate your subject from the rest of the background in a way that may not be too desirable.

-You might make these adjustments for images that are posted on social media, their blog, or website.
-Or you may adjust images because some need an extra boost to match the rest of the shoot.
+You might make these adjustments for images that are posted on social media, their blog, or your website.
+Or you may adjust images because some of them need an extra boost to match the rest of the images.

 For some photographers, artistic edits require additional training and skills to achieve.
 And without the time to learn these skills, artistic edits may not come out as intended.
 This can essentially ruin the photos or decrease their overall quality.

 Other artistic edits include image manipulation and enhancement.
-This can include edits such as sharpening, cropping, straightening, facial retouching, swapping or opening eyes, hair retouching or remove, blemish removal, skin smooth, replacement or removal of objects, resizing, details color and saturation channel adjustments, and clinical burning and dodging.
+This can include edits such as sharpening, cropping, straightening, facial retouching, swapping or opening eyes, hair retouching or removal, blemish removal, skin smoothening, replacement or removal of objects, resizing, details color and saturation channel adjustments, and clinical burning and dodging.

-A few things that can go wrong include:
+A few things that can go wrong while a photographer edits images include:

 - Cropping too much from the image, losing the quality of the photo